 The first step in bringing a third-party car accident lawsuit in Michigan is that you and your Michigan auto accident attorney must be able to demonstrate that the other driver was at fault for the crash.
 This can usually be shown by the at-fault driver’s violation of the Michigan Motor Vehicle Code, such as speeding, failure to stop at a stop sign, running a red light, failure to yield, texting and driving, driving under the influence, and other infractions.

 Under Michigan’s comparative negligence (or “comparative fault”) law, the amount of compensation to which an individual is entitled to recover as damages is reduced by how much that person is to blame for the accident.
 Note that if the accident victim is more than 50% negligent in causing the accident, Michigan’s comparative fault law says that he or she can’t recover any compensation for non-economic loss, such as pain and suffering and other quality of life losses.

 A traffic crash was reported every 1 minute and 41 seconds in Michigan in 2018.
 There’s a decent chance that you or a family member will be involved in an auto accident.
 If so, know that injured victims may be entitled to compensation for serious injuries.
-You need an attorney that understands the Michigan no-fault insurance laws and can get you what you deserve.
+You need a reliable Grand Rapids car accident attorney that understands the Michigan no-fault insurance laws and can get you what you deserve.

 For a free consultation with an experienced auto accident attorney in Michigan, contact Buchanan Firm.
 Our firm proudly serves people all across Michigan, including major cities like Grand Rapids, Muskegon, Detroit, Lansing, Holland, St. Joe, and Ann Arbor, and rural towns such as Lowell, Ada, Fremont, Newaygo, Grand Haven, Rockford, and Cedar Springs.
 We will meet you after-hours, at home or in the hospital, to accommodate you.